Ashfak-7/study-of-basic-gates/README.md

 **Result:**

-Thus all the logic gates and truth table is studied and verified successfully using Quartus II.
+All the logic gates and their corresponding truth table were successfully verified using Quartus II.